 To learn more about Type P620, Type P650 and packagings permitted in Part III of the CAN/CGSB-43.125 standard for the transportation of infectious substances intended for disposal or clinical, (bio) medical or regulated waste, you can:

 Do I need a shipping document?

+Yes.
 You must prepare a shipping document if you are shipping a Category A infectious substance (UN2814 or UN2900).

 However, you will not need a shipping document if you are shipping a Category B infectious substance (UN3373) in accordance with the exemption set out in Section 1.39 of the TDG Regulations.
-Don’t forget that there are certain Category A infectious substances than can be shipped as a Category B. You need to refer to Subsections 2.36(2) and (3) of the TDG Regulations to verify what Category A infectious substances can be shipped as a Category B
+Don’t forget that there are certain Category A infectious substances than can be shipped as a Category B. You need to refer to Subsections 2.36(2) and (3) of the TDG Regulations to verify which Category A infectious substances can be shipped as a Category B.

-Labels and Placards
+Labels and placards

 That depends on the type of infectious substance you are shipping.